nawabahmadreshi/documentation/pages/getting-started/creating-links.md

 {% endtab %}
 {% endtabs %}

-{% example title="Let Branch handle the details" %}
+{% example title="Using the preconfigured share sheet" %}

 Creating links is great, but creating a ton of different links up front for all the channels in `UIActivityViewController` is a pain.
 You can use our preconfigured `UIActivityItemProvider` to make life easier.
 Calling this method will automatically generate a Branch link with the appropriate analytics channel when the user presses a button to share.